google/disapproved-ads-auditor/README.md

 ## Setup

+1.
+Visit https://professional-services.googlesource.com/new-password and login with your account Once authenticated please copy all lines in the box and paste them in the terminal.

-1. Clone the repository (reach out to eladb@google.com, dvirka@google.com for access to the user-group: https://groups.google.com/a/professional-services.goog/g/solutions_bowling-readers/members)
+Clone the repository (reach out to eladb@google.com, dvirka@google.com for access to the user-group: https://groups.google.com/a/professional-services.goog/g/solutions_bowling-readers/members)
 ```shell
 git clone https://professional-services.googlesource.com/solutions/bowling
 ```